-Hello, I'm Cheryl Beer, the Founder and Coordinator of Sound Memories Dementia Friendly Radio Station.
-That's me, in-between our Life Story Volunteers, Richard & Nelly, on the day that we launched their digital story at Plas Y Mor Care Home.
-Nelly has sadly passed away now.
-It was such a beautiful celebration of thier lives together.
+Hello, I'm Cheryl Beer, the Founder and Director of Sound Memories Dementia Friendly Radio Station.
+That's me, in-between two of our Life Story Volunteers, Richard & Nelly, at one of our Digital Storytelling Events in Cwm Aur Care Home.
+Nelly has sadly since, passed away.
+Their story is such a beautiful celebration of their life and love.
 You can see their film on our Life Story Page.

 Sound Memories began in 2014 as 'Postcards from Louie' a Storytelling & Dementia Research Assignment for my MA Drama.
 By collaborating with Louise Davies, a 92 year old woman living in a dementia friendly care home in Llanelli, her family and carers, we created a book and talking book as a dementia friendly memory resource for her and for others.
 Postcards from Louie became a storytelling trail for primary school children and is housed online at the People's Collection Wales in Welsh Language.
 It is also part of the RNIB National Talking Book Resource.